Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Extension to strong local minimisers

 For this take $s_j = (1-\frac{j}{2\ell})r, t_j = (1-\frac{j-1}{2\ell})r$ for $1 \leq j \leq \ell,$ and note that $t_0 = r,$ $s_{\ell} = \frac{r}2,$ and $(t_j-s_j) =\frac{r}{2\ell}.$ Therefore taking $\zeta=\frac1{2\ell},$ we can apply (\ref{eq:caccioppoli_preiterate}) with $s_j,t_j$ and chain the inequalities to get

 as required. \end{proof}

-From here the proof of Theorem \ref{thm:localmin_regularity} proceeds analogously to the minimising case.
-Note that both strong $W^{k,\psi}$ and $W^{k,\infty}$-local minimisers are $F$-extremal, so the harmonic approximation result (Lemma \ref{lem:harmonic_approximation}) can be applied to $u.$ We will sketch the remaining argument, pointing out the key modifications.
+From here the proof of Theorem \ref{thm:localmin_regularity} proceeds analogously as in the minimising case.
+Note that both strong $\WW^{k,\psi}$ and $\WW^{k,\infty}$-local minimisers are $F$-extremal, so the harmonic approximation result (Lemma \ref{lem:harmonic_approximation}) can be applied to $u.$ We will sketch the remaining argument, pointing out the key modifications.

-\begin{proof}[Proof of Theorem {\ref{thm:localmin_regularity}}] For $B_r(x) \subset B_R(x_0)$ we will consider the slightly modified excess energy
+\begin{proof}[Proof of Theorem {\ref{thm:localmin_regularity}}] For $\B_r(x) \subset \B_R(x_0)$ we will consider the slightly modified excess energy

-with $a_{x,r}$ as in Lemma \ref{lem:localmin_caccioppoli}, which satisfies $E_M(x,r) \leq C \widetilde E_M(x,r) \leq C E_M(x,r)$ by convexity of $\varphi$ and (\ref{eq:affine_derivative}).
-Then similarly as in Lemma \ref{lem:excess_decay}, we claim that if $\lvert\nabla^ka_{x,2\sigma r}\rvert,\lvert\nabla^ka_{x,r}\rvert \leq M$ and $E_M(x,r)\leq 1,$ then for each $\kappa, \tilde\delta \in (0,1),$ $\sigma \in \left(0,\frac14\right)$ we have the excess decay estimate
+with $a_{x,r}$ as in Lemma \ref{lem:localmin_caccioppoli}, which satisfies $\mathrm E_M(x,r) \sim \widetilde{\mathrm E}_M(x,r)$ by convexity of $\varphi$ and (\ref{eq:affine_derivative}).
+Then similarly as in Lemma \ref{lem:excess_decay}, we claim that if $\lvert\nabla^ka_{x,2\sigma r}\rvert,\lvert\nabla^ka_{x,r}\rvert \leq M$ and $\mathrm E_M(x,r)\leq 1,$ then for each $\kappa, \tilde\delta \in (0,1),$ $\sigma \in \left(0,\frac14\right)$ we have the excess decay estimate

 where $\gamma_M$ is as in Lemma \ref{lem:harmonic_approximation}.
-Taking $a_1 = a_{x,r}$ we apply Lemma \ref{lem:harmonic_approximation} to obtain the unique solution $h \in u-a_1 + W^{k,\varphi}_0(B_r(x),\bb R^N)$ to the problem
+Taking $a_1 = a_{x,r}$ we apply Lemma \ref{lem:harmonic_approximation} to obtain the unique solution $h \in u-a_1 + \WW^{k,\varphi}_0(\B_r(x),\bb R^N)$ to the problem

-in $B_r(x).$ Then we define $a_2 = \sum_{\lvert\alpha\rvert\leq k} \frac{D^{\alpha}h(x_0)}{\alpha!}(x-x_0)^{\alpha}$ as before, then we can apply Lemma \ref{lem:localmin_caccioppoli} to estimate
+in $\B_r(x).$ Then we define $a_2 = \sum_{\lvert\alpha\rvert\leq k} \frac{\D^{\alpha}h(x_0)}{\alpha!}(x-x_0)^{\alpha}$ as before, then we can apply Lemma \ref{lem:localmin_caccioppoli} to estimate

-where we have used (\ref{eq:affine_derivative2}) followed by the Poincar\'e inequality on $B_r(x)$ for the first term, and the quasi-minima property (\ref{eq:affine_quasiminima}) of $\nabla^{k-1}a_{x,2\sigma r}.$ From here the rest follows by arguing exactly as in Lemma \ref{lem:excess_decay}.
+where we have used (\ref{eq:affine_derivative2}) followed by the Poincar\'e inequality on $\B_r(x)$ for the first term, and the quasi-minima property (\ref{eq:affine_quasiminima}) of $\nabla^{k-1}a_{x,2\sigma r}.$ From here the rest follows by arguing exactly as in Lemma \ref{lem:excess_decay}.